-- 3.14 Pupils will be punctual when arriving at School in the morning and will attend all registration periods and lessons on time; failure to be punctual not only disrupts the learning of that pupil but also the learning of others. - 3.15 Pupils will arrive at each lesson properly equipped and ready to learn.

-3.16 Pupils must follow all School procedures regarding late arrival at, and early departure from, School.
+- 3.18 Pupils will attend School each day as a matter of course and make every effort to maintain high attendance, only being absent where this has been pre-authorised by the School, or where genuine significant illness, or other unavoidable circumstances, prevent this. - 3.19 Pupils will be punctual when arriving at School in the morning and will attend all registration periods and lessons on time, recognising that a failure to be punctual not only disrupts the learning of that pupil but also the learning of others. - 3.20 Pupils will arrive at each lesson properly equipped and ready to learn. - 3.21 Pupils must follow all School procedures regarding late arrival at, and early departure from, School ensuring that they sign in and out.